On the homological mirror symmetry conjecture for pairs of pants: Introduction

 We conjecture that this embedding is an equivalence.

 {\bf Acknowledgments.} I thank my advisor, Paul Seidel, as well as Mohammed Abouzaid and Grigory Mikhalkin, for stimulating conversations and a number of crucial insights into this work.
 I also thank James Pascaleff and Paul Seidel for reading drafts of this paper in detail and making many useful suggestions.
+I also thank Siu-Cheong Lau for pointing out an error in the proof of Corollary \ref{cor:cohsigns}.
 I also thank Denis Auroux and Katrin Wehrheim for some very helpful discussions, as well as MSRI for the great atmosphere at the tropical and symplectic geometry workshops and conferences of 2009 and 2010, where part of this work was carried out.

-\section{The Lagrangian Immersion $L^n: S^n \To \mathcal{P}^n$}
+\section{The Lagrangian immersion $L^n: S^n \To \mathcal{P}^n$}

 The aim of this section is to describe the immersed Lagrangian sphere $L^n: S^n \To \mathcal{P}^n$.
 In Section \ref{subsec:coamoeba} we introduce some standing notation, and describe the topology of the pair of pants $\mathcal{P}^n$.
 We introduce the notion of the {\bf coamoeba} of the pair of pants, which is the starting point for visualising the Lagrangian immersion $L^n$.